Improving Model Performance

 Using Multiple GPUs

 Training on multiple GPUs is an effective means to speed up the training process.
-Also, it can allow for larger batch sizes.
 So, if you are fortunate enough to have access to a computer with multiple CUDA-enabled GPUs or a GPU cluster, I highly recommend augmenting your code to make use of this hardware.
 The code below shows how to get the count of available GPUs.

 devCnt = torch.cuda.device_count()

 There are a few methods that can be used to train your model over multiple GPUs.
 I tend to use nn.DataParallel().
-This allows for partitioning the training batches into multiple smaller batches that are then processed on separate GPUs in parallel.
+This allows for partitioning the training mini-batches into multiple smaller mini-batches that are then processed on separate GPUs in parallel.

 Implementing this method is very easy.
 You simply need to wrap your model in this function, as demonstrated below, then move it to the device.
 The training loop can then be implemented as normal.